 Glyceryl trinitrate (GTN)

-This medicine comes as tablets or sprays.
+GTN comes as tablets or sprays.
 You take a dose under your tongue as required when your angina pain develops.
 GTN is absorbed quickly into the bloodstream, from under the tongue.
 A dose works to ease the pain within a minute or so.

 You should always carry your GTN spray or tablets with you.
 Some people take a GTN tablet or a spray before any exercise - for example, before climbing stairs.
 If the first dose does not work, take a second dose after five minutes.
-If the pain persists for 10 minutes despite taking GTN, then call an ambulance.
+If the pain persists for 10 minutes despite taking GTN, call an ambulance.

 GTN tablets go off after a few weeks, so you need a fresh supply every eight weeks and should return any unused tablets to the pharmacist.
 You may prefer to use a GTN spray which has a longer shelf life than tablets.